realhuman101/AWP/README.md

-# AFFP - Automated Forest Fire Prediction
+# <div align="center">AFFP - Automated Forest Fire Prediction</div>
+<div align="center"><i>AI for a safer, and greener future</i></div>

+***

 > **NOTE:** This project is currently in development and is not ready for use.

 This project uses AI in Python and Tensorflow to detect and predict forest fires.
-Early detection of forest fires can help prevent them from spreading and causing significant damage to the environment.
+By detecting forest fires earlier, we can prevent them from spreading and heavily damaging the environment.

 This project is part of the [AIoT Engineering & Entrepreneurial Skills Education for Gifted Students programme](https://cityueegef.github.io/about/).